leahkangg/Portfolio/readme.txt

         I ignored this because images are simple, long descriptions are not necessary.

     - 1.3.1 Info and Relationships, dir attribute / Unicode LRM/RLM may be required (index.html, about.html, projects.html, personal.html, contact.html, sitemap.html)
-        All content is in English
+        All content is in English.

     - 1.3.1 Info and Relationships, Visual lists may not be properly marked (index.html, about.html, projects.html, personal.html, contact.html, sitemap.html)
         My navigation is correctly marked as nav > ul > li > a, and grids are labeled with heading and paragraph.